The NBME updated the Free 120 Step 1 questions on June 6th, 2022. Below are explanations for every question in Blocks 1-3.

 7. C- This patient’s presentation is consistent with pernicious anemia (e.g., weakness, paresthesias, altered mental status, spasticity, loss of vibratory sensation).
 This is further supported by findings of antiparietal cell antibodies, methylmalonic acidemia, homocysteinemia, and megaloblastic anemia.
 A type II hypersensitivity reaction, leading to antibody formation against gastric parietal cells, leads to decreased gastric acid and intrinsic factor production.
 This ultimately results in impaired vitamin B12 absorption in the terminal ileum.
 Anti-intrinsic factor antibodies may also be seen.
 B12 is required for the conversion of homocysteine to methionine via impaired methionine synthase function (requires B12 cofactor).
 Deficiency leads to homocysteine elevation and methionine deficiency.
 This conversion also normally recycles tetrahydrofolate.
 Without this, DNA synthesis is impaired, leading to the formation of megaloblastic hematopoeitic cells.
 B12 is also responsible for the conversion of methymalonyl CoA to succinyl CoA via methylmalonyl CoA mutase, with deficiency leading to elevations in methymalonyl CoA (methylmalonic acid).

 8. D- This newborn is exhibiting respiratory distress, as evidenced by cyanosis, grunting, and retractions.
 Further evaluation reveals bowel loops in the left chest.
 This is most likely due to a congenital diaphragmatic hernia, specifically a Bochdalek hernia (posterolateral left-sided diaphragmatic hernia).
 This results form impaired development of the pleuroperitoneal membrane, leading to a persistent diaphragmatic defect.
 Within the pleuroperitoneal membrane, the septum transversum cannot fuse posteriolaterally, creating this defect.
 These defects present most commonly on the left side due to impaired herniation on the right as a result of the liver being in the way.
+For additional information check out MedSchool Bootcamp's video on Diaphragmatic Hernias.

 9. E- This patient with alcohol use disorder presents with hematuria without pain.
 He has known exposure to naphthylamine and chronic tobacco exposure.
 Imaging reveals a mass within the renal pelvis.
 Based on his exposure history, this is most likely due to urothelial (transitional cell) carcinoma.
 This is the most common malignancy of the bladder, ureter, and renal pelvis.
 When the renal pelvis is involved, the classic presentation consists of painless hematuria throughout micturition and flank pain.